pulumi/docs/content/blog/deploy-kubernetes-and-apps-with-go/index.md

 This example first deploys a GKE Kubernetes Cluster into GCP, then deploys Kubernetes resources into that GKE Cluster.
 This example combines infrastructure and application deployment in a few dozen lines of declarative and strongly typed Go code.

-Check out the full [GKE in Go example](https://github.com/pulumi/examples/tree/master/gcp-go-gke) on Github.
+Check out the full [GKE in Go example](https://github.com/pulumi/examples/tree/master/gcp-go-gke) on GitHub.

 ## Conclusion

-Kubernetes support is one of several significant new additions to the Pulumi Go support, and many more improvements are in progress over the coming weeks.
+Kubernetes support is one of several significant new additions made available to Pulumi's Go community and more improvements are on the way.
 Get started with Kubernetes and Go today, and let us know what you think!